-- salaries, benefits and other related costs, including stock-based compensation expense, for personnel engaged in research and development functions; - expenses incurred under agreements with third parties, including CROs that conduct research, preclinical and clinical activities on our behalf, as well as contract manufacturing organizations, or CMOs, that manufacture drug product for use in our preclinical studies and clinical trials; - license fees incurred in connection with license agreements; - research and development supplies and services expenses; - facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs; - cost of outside consultants, including their fees and related travel expenses, engaged in research and development functions: - expenses related to regulatory affairs; and - fees related to our scientific advisory board.
+- salaries, benefits and other related costs, including stock-based compensation expense, for personnel engaged in research and development functions; - expenses incurred under agreements with third parties, including CROs that conduct research, preclinical and clinical activities on our behalf, as well as contract manufacturing organizations, or CMOs, that manufacture drug product for use in our preclinical studies and clinical trials; - license fees incurred in connection with license agreements; - research and development supplies and services expenses; - facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs; - cost of outside consultants, including their fees and related travel expenses, engaged in research and development functions; - expenses related to regulatory affairs; and - fees related to our scientific advisory board.

 We expense research and development costs as incurred.
 Costs for external development activities are recognized based on an evaluation of the progress to completion of specific tasks using information provided to us by our vendors.
-Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of costs incurred, and are reflected in our consolidated financial statements as prepaid or accrued research and development expenses.
-Nonrefundable advance payments for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses and expensed as the related goods are delivered or the services are performed.
+Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of costs incurred, and are reflected in our consolidated financial statements as prepaid or accrued research and development activities are recorded as prepaid expenses and expensed as the related goods are delivered or the services are performed.